bretlowery/flan/readme.md

 Disk usage (if you're using file mode) is highly dependent on the length of the user agents and request paths.
 With my test file, using -n 10 -r 1000000 I get roughly 250MB of storage per file for a total of 2.5GB total disk.

-CPU cycles are mostly taken up by the hidden Bitcoin miner I've added (just kidding).
+CPU cycles are mostly taken up by the hidden Bitcoin miner I've added (just kidding...
+OR AM I????).

 Overall runtime is dependent on the time range between your start and end dates.
 Use quiet mode when possible.